UBC-MDS/introduction-machine-learning/chapters/en/module4.md

 **Question 1**

-What would happen if we didn't use `fill_diagonal()` when trying to find the closest example to an existing one?
+In the slides we calculated distances between all points in the training data using `sklearn`'s `euclidean_distances` function.
+What would happen if we didn't use `fill_diagonal()`?

 <choice id="1">